-The General Services Agency adheres to the fundamental principles of public sector procurement, which strives to: (1) foster maximum open and free competition for County purchases and contracts; (2) promote the greatest economy and efficiency in County procurement; (3) ensure adherence to proper standards of conduct by County officers and employees; (4) maintain procurement policies and procedures that guarantee compliance with local, state, and federal laws and regulations; (5) establish and maintain a professional, business-like, ethical relationship with all contractors; and (6) treat all prospective contractors, consultants, and vendors in an equal and equitable manner.
+The Executive Office/Central Services Division (Purchasing) adheres to the fundamental principles of public sector procurement, which strives to: (1) foster maximum open and free competition for County purchases and contracts; (2) promote the greatest economy and efficiency in County procurement; (3) ensure adherence to proper standards of conduct by County officers and employees; (4) maintain procurement policies and procedures that guarantee compliance with local, state, and federal laws and regulations; (5) establish and maintain a professional, business-like, ethical relationship with all contractors; and (6) treat all prospective contractors, consultants, and vendors in an equal and equitable manner.

 It is the responsibility of the Purchasing Agent to coordinate, monitor and record all phases of County procurement of supplies, equipment, materials, services, and public projects bids.
 Purchasing is also responsible for the sale of County surplus personal property, and leasing of real and personal property.